 ABSTRACT.
 Many important problems in combinatorics and other related areas can be phrased in the language of independent sets in hypergraphs.
-Recently Balogh, Morris and Samotij [3], and independently Saxton and Thomason [62] developed very general container theorems for independent sets in hypergraphs; both of which have seen numerous applications to a wide range of problems.
-In this paper we use the container method to give relatively short and elementary proofs of a number of results concerning Ramsey (and Turán properties) of (hyper)graphs and the integers.
+Recently Balogh, Morris and Samotij [3], and independently Saxton and Thomason [54] developed very general container theorems for independent sets in hypergraphs; both of which have seen numerous applications to a wide range of problems.
+In this paper we use the container method to prove results that correspond to problems concerning tuples of disjoint independent sets in hypergraphs.
 In particular:

-- We generalise the random Ramsey theorem of Rödl and Ruciński [54, 55, 56] by providing a resilience analogue.
-Our result unifies and generalises several fundamental results in the area including the random version of Turán's theorem due to Conlon and Gowers [14] and Schacht [64]. - The above result also resolves a general subcase of the asymmetric random Ramsey conjecture of Kohayakawa and Kreuter [40]. - All of the above results in fact hold for uniform hypergraphs. - For a (hyper)graph H, we determine, up to an error term in the exponent, the number of n-vertex (hyper)graphs G that have the Ramsey property with respect to H (that is, whenever G is r-coloured, there is a monochromatic copy of H in G). - We strengthen the random Rado theorem of Friedgut, Rödl and Schacht [24] by proving a resilience version of the result. - For partition regular matrices A we determine, up to an error term in the exponent, the number of subsets of $\{1, \ldots, n\}$ for which there exists an r-colouring which contains no monochromatic solutions to Ax = 0.
+- We generalise the random Ramsey theorem of Rödl and Ruciński [46, 47, 48] by providing a resilience analogue.
+This result also implies the random version of Turán's theorem due to Conlon and Gowers [13] and Schacht [55]. - We prove a general subcase of the asymmetric random Ramsey conjecture of Kohayakawa and Kreuter [35]. - Both of the above results in fact hold for uniform hypergraphs. - For a (hyper)graph H, we determine, up to an error term in the exponent, the number of n-vertex (hyper)graphs G that have the Ramsey property with respect to H (that is, whenever G is r-coloured, there is a monochromatic copy of H in G). - We strengthen the random Rado theorem of Friedgut, Rödl and Schacht [21] by proving a resilience version of the result. - For partition regular matrices A we determine, up to an error term in the exponent, the number of subsets of $\{1, \ldots, n\}$ for which there exists an r-colouring which contains no monochromatic solutions to Ax = 0.